General Contractor Membership FAQ

 It is not the policy of AGC Georgia to automatically terminate memberships.
 Accordingly it is the responsibility of the member to inform the chapter, specifically Machell Harper, Director of Member Services (678.298.4108) if you do not intend to renew.

-Completed applications for membership are presented to the chapter's Board of Directors during their regularly scheduled meetings for approval.
-Please allow up to 12 weeks for processing of membership request.
+Completed applications for membership are presented to the chapter's Board of Directors for approval.